themejuice/sprout/README.md

 To build a project (compile assets, install dependencies, etc.), run `tj install`.

 #### Watching and compiling assets
-To watch and compile assets with Grunt, run `tj watch`.
+To watch and compile assets with Grunt, run `tj dev`.
 See Grunt documentation for additional commands.

 #### Installing front-end dependencies
 To install and update Bower dependencies, run `tj assets install`, `tj assets install <package>`.
 See Bower documentation for additional commands.